henry-yim-software/henry-yim-software/README.md

 ## 👨‍💻 About Me

-I am a **Full-Stack Engineer** with experience designing and building scalable systems, cloud-native applications, and AI-powered platforms.
+I am a **Senior Full-Stack Engineer** with experience designing and building scalable systems, cloud-native applications, and AI-powered platforms.

 I specialize in bridging **traditional software engineering** with **modern AI systems**, including LLM-powered applications, agent-based workflows, and retrieval-augmented architectures.